NEW YORK (AP) — The latest on developments in financial markets (all times local):

 Homebuilders rose following a report that new construction jumped last month.
 D.R.
 Horton rose 1 percent.

 Technology stocks fell, pulling the Nasdaq composite index lower.

 The S&P 500 edged up 1 point to 2,732.

 The Dow Jones industrial average climbed 19 points, or 0.1 percent, to 25,219.
 The Nasdaq fell 16 points, or 0.2 percent, to 7,239.

-Bond prices fell.
-The yield on the 10-year Treasury note rose to 2.34 percent.
+Bond prices rose.
+The yield on the 10-year Treasury fell to 2.87 percent.

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.